3.16 Joint Agency Group Supervision Procedure

 1. Introduction

-The relationship between core agencies in safeguarding vulnerable children is crucial in identifying the most effective support for children, young people and families and which promotes best practice in delivering interventions that bring about lasting change.
-Key to this is understanding each other’s roles, perspectives and having time to reflect on the emotional impact of this work, both on individuals as well as the professional network.
-When done well this creates a community of practice around the child and their family and helps the professional network to identify their own and each other’s strengths, reduces duplication of effort and ensures children are the beneficiaries of a more cohesive effort.
+The relationship between core agencies in safeguarding vulnerable children is crucial in identifying the most effective support for children, young people and families and to promote best practice in delivering consistent interventions that bring about lasting change.
+Key to this is understanding each other’s perspectives and having time to reflect on the emotional impact of this work, both on individuals as well as the professional network.
+When done well, this provides an opportunity to support practitioners in the challenging work they undertake and can strengthen the community of practice around the child and their family.

 2. Purpose of the Joint Agency Group Supervision

-The purpose of joint supervision across partner agencies is to provide a safe space to slow your thinking down and have the opportunity to reflect upon situations, which could feel complex or stuck, in addition to supporting professionals working as a group to understand how they are working together to help children and families to flourish.
+The purpose of joint agency group supervision (JAGS) across partner agencies is to provide a safe space to slow your thinking down and have the opportunity to reflect upon situations, which could feel complex or stuck.
+Additionally the approach supports professionals to work as a group to understand how they can most effectively work together to help children and families to Flourish.

-Where there are serious concerns which place a child, young person or their families at immediate risk of harm a Section 47 Strategy meeting should be convened to discuss the concerns and make a plan to keep the child safe.
+In the rare event of information being shared at a JAGS that raises serious concerns that a child, young person or their families are at immediate risk of harm, a Section 47 Strategy meeting should be convened to discuss the concerns and make a plan to keep the child safe.

 Where discussion is required regarding disagreement between professionals on the course of action and intervention for a child, the Norfolk Safeguarding Children Partnership (NSCP) Resolving Professional Disagreements and Escalation Protocol should be utilised.